clemenko/rke2/Rancher_STIG.md

 # Rancher STIG Mitigation

 Just a simple guide for navigating the Rancher 2.6 STIG from DISA.
+There is a nice article about it from [Businesswire](https://www.businesswire.com/news/home/20220425005143/en/DISA-Validates-Rancher-Government-Solutions%E2%80%99-Security-Technical-Implementation-Guide-for-the-Rancher-Multi-cluster-Manager-2.6-for-Kubernetes).

 You can download the STIG itself from [https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_MCM_V1R1_STIG.zip](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_MCM_V1R1_STIG.zip).
 The SITG viewer can be found on DISA's site at [https://public.cyber.mil/stigs/srg-stig-tools/](https://public.cyber.mil/stigs/srg-stig-tools/).
 For this guide I have simplified the controls and provided simple steps to ensure compliance.
 Hope this helps a little.

 ## V-252843 - Use an AUTH provider - Keycloak